patriciaghile21/Advertisment_with_animations/README.md

 ## Specifications

-We have to design an advertisement with multiple animations. **7-segment displays** will be used to display the text, which consists of symbols from a custom alphabet.
-The advertisement will have several operating modes (minimum 4) that can be selected by the user via the FPGA board switches.
-The quartz oscillator built into the FPGA board will be used, and the clock signal will be split accordingly.
+In this project, I implemented an advertisement with multiple animations using **7-segment displays** to display text, which consists of symbols from a custom alphabet.
+The advertisement supports several operating modes (as listed in the User Manual) that can be selected by the user via the FPGA board switches.
+The quartz oscillator built into the FPGA board is used, and the clock signal is split accordingly.

-Examples of operating modes:
+### Implemented Modes:
+- **Blinking**: The text blinks on the display.
-- **Flowing**: Writing from right to left.
+- **Shift Right**: The text shifts from right to left across the display.
+- **Built from Top**: The text appears progressively from the top of the display.
-- **Flickering**: Letters flicker on the display.
+- **Symbols Loading**: The symbols load one by one on the display.
-- **Letter-by-letter display**: Each letter appears sequentially.
-- **Static mode**: Display a static message.
+- **Static Mode**: A static message is displayed without any animations.

 Because not all letters can be represented on a 7-segment display, a maximum alphabet will be created, and the messages will be composed of symbols from this alphabet.
 The message will be stored in memory for easy changes.